MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lifecycle-services/use-translation-service.md

 Create one zip file that contains all the UI files in the source language that you want to translate from.
 The zip file can include different file types, provided that the file types are supported for the product.
 For more information about supported file types, see [Supported products](translation-service-overview.md#supported-products).
 Note that DTS doesn't change the source files that you upload.
 The source files are only used to create files in the corresponding target languages you requested.

 ### Upload XLIFF translation memory files (Optional)
-If you have XLIFF TM files from a previous UI translation request, or if you used the [Align tool](use-translation-service-tm.md) to create an XLIFF TM, you can zip the files before you upload them.
+If you have XLIFF TM files from a previous UI translation request, or if you used the [Align tool](use-translation-service-tm.md) to create an XLIFF TM, create a zip file that contains all TM files before you upload them.
 Strings that match are then recycled to help guarantee consistency between product versions.
 For more information about XLIFF TMs, see [Microsoft Dynamics 365 Translation service - Translation memory](use-translation-service-tm.md).

-In addition to using XLIFF TMs for recycling, DTS uses them to create a custom [MT system](translation-service-overview.md#custom-trained-mt-system) if either the source language or the target language is a Microsoft GA language, and if the other language is **English – United States**.
+If you created the translation request for multiple target languages, you must select which target language the TM file is for.

+With the translation memory file you are providing, you have an option to decide whether you want to create a custom [MT system](translation-service-overview.md#custom-trained-mt-system) trained with it.
+This option may take longer time to complete the request.
+You must choose Yes or No to be able to continue with the TM file upload.

 However, if neither the source language nor the target language is a Microsoft GA language, and if the XLIFF TM contains fewer than 10,000 TUs, DTS uses a general domain MT system after recycling is completed.
 This behavior occurs because of requirements that are set by Microsoft Translator Hub (MT Hub).

 After you've finished uploading files, select **Submit** to start the translation process.